Spellhold-Studios/Generalized-Biffing/README.md

 ## <a name="components" id="components"></a>Components

-The installer includes the following components.
+As of v2.3, the installer splits main component into two sub components, letting the player decide if he wants to biff all files or only .wav, .tis and .bam files.
 The number of each is the component *DESIGNATED* number which gives it a fixed install position, lets other components and mods detect it and allows automated installers to specify component choices.<br /><br />

 #### 0. Biff only .wav, .tis and .bam files